ochen1/microsoft-rewards-bing-searcher/README.md

 # microsoft-rewards-bing-searcher

+⚠️ WARNING: This project has been abandoned for a much better one that completes all the common tasks (eg. polls, quizzes, and urlrewards), even those from punch cards.
+The program should still work, but support is very limited.

 The program automatically searches Bing for definitions of random words, generating you Microsoft Rewards points.

 These reward points can then be traded for various gift cards, donations, etc.